OmarAlqawasmeh/OntologyEnrichment/README.md

-# OntologyEnrichment
+# Under construction

-Content to be addeed soon.
+#OntologyEnrichment
+An automatic tool to enrich ontologies using external knowledge bases.